alexeykuptsov/TodoLists/README.md

 ﻿# To-Do Lists

-To-Do Lists in just another appllication for managing tasks with lists of check boxes.
+To-Do Lists in just another application for managing tasks with lists of check boxes.
 The app is implemented as an web application (ASP.NET Core + Vue.js + DevExtreme) with a PostgreSQL database behind.
 Also there is a WPF launcher which is used to run the app and the database on Windows (in the same manner as pgAdmin is run).